TJourde/projectsecinsaberlin/README.md

 2. Launch the connection to the Pink car
 3. Start the hooking
 4. Start the towing
+5. Control the AutowCar with the buttons on the GUI

 ### Monitoring
 You can stop the operation at anytime.